Vishvarupa: Bhagavad Gita

-In the climactic war in the Mahabharata, the Pandava prince Arjuna and his brothers fight against their cousins, the Kauravas with Krishna as his charioteer.
+In the climactic war in the Mahabharata, the Pandava prince Arjuna and his brothers fight against their cousins, the Kauravas, with Krishna as Arjuna's charioteer.
 Faced with the moral dilemma of whether or not to fight against and kill his own family, Arjuna has a crisis of conscience.
 To appease him, Krishna discourses with Arjuna about life and death as well as dharma (duty) and yoga in form of the Bhagavad Gita.
 In chapters 10 and 11, Krishna reveals himself as the Supreme Being and finally displays his Vishvarupa to Arjuna.
 Arjuna experiences the vision of the Vishvarupa with divine vision endowed to him by Krishna.
 Vishvarupa's appearance is described by Arjuna, as he witnesses it.

 Vishvarupa has innumerable forms, eyes, faces, mouths and arms.
 All creatures of the universe are part of him.
 He is the infinite universe, without a beginning or an end.
 He contains peaceful as well as wrathful forms.
 Unable to bear the scale of the sight and gripped with fear, Arjuna requests Krishna to return to his four-armed Vishnu form, which he can bear to see.
-Fully encouraged by the teachings and darshan of Krishna in his full form, Arjuna continued the Mahabharata War.
+Fully encouraged by the teachings and darshan of Krishna in his full form, Arjuna continues the Mahabharata War.